 If you have more than five family members living in your house, add an additional 10 gallons for each person.
 Based on these numbers, a 50-gallon water heater will give a family of five all the warm water they need.

 Keep in mind that it’s always better to overestimate than underestimate.
-However, if you’re worried about spending too much money on water you won’t end up using, you can always talk to a professional plumber for a more accurate estimate.
+However, if you’re worried about spending too much money on water you won’t end up using, you can always talk to a professional plumber in Wilmington, DE for a more accurate estimate.

 Replacing Your Old Water Heater